 Information which is not available on request

-Under the Act, the OGA is entitled to rely on certain exemptions to provision of information where such information is, for example, commercially sensitive, an unwarranted invasion of privacy, confidential or not in the public interest and to disclose it would hamper the OGA’s ability to fulfil its regulatory duties.
+Under the Act, the OGA is entitled to rely on certain exemptions to provision of information where such information is, for example, commercially sensitive, would prejudice investigation/law enforcement or legal privilige, would prejudice foreign relations, would cause an unwarranted invasion of privacy, has a legal duty of confidentiality, not in the public interest to disclose it or that disclosing it would hamper the OGA’s ability to fulfil its regulatory duties.
 In such circumstances, the OGA will not make such information available.

 Section 22 of the Act also permits the OGA to refuse to release requested information if that information is intended for publication at a subsequent date.

-If you request information that we consider exempt under the Act, we will explain why we consider exemptions apply.
+If you request information that we consider exempt under the Act, we will explain why we consider exemptions apply in our response.